noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [...Shalltear.]

-Oi, you bastard, Phantasmal King....
+Oi, you bastard, Phantasmal King...
 Come out here for a sec.
 What the heck is that bastard doing?!
 Not only are you scurrying around the shadows, you’re even planting weird information everywhere?!